 Published on by Adam Buckeridge, Director of Client Experience

-There can be little doubt that COVID is impacting every industry, including manufacturing.
+There can be little doubt that the pandemic impacted every industry, including manufacturing.
 As consumer purchasing habits changed, so did the products stocked by retailers, leading to changes in business practices for the manufacturing sector as well.
-And whether you sell direct to customers (D2C) or B2B, it’s past time for you to embrace the digital customer experience for manufacturing.
+And whether you sell direct to customers (D2C) or B2B, it’s past time for you to embrace the digital customer experience strategy for manufacturing.

-What is the Digital Customer Experience for Manufacturing?
+What is the Digital Customer Experience Strategy for Manufacturing?

 This experience begins the moment they research your product, to when they land on your page.
 And it doesn’t stop after they check out – or reach out to learn more from your experts.

-Why do Manufacturers need a Digital Customer Experience?
+Why do Manufacturers need a Digital Customer Experience Strategy?